GowriJinka/NRIS_data/README.md

 Project Structure

     nris_India.ipynb: This Jupyter Notebook contains the Python code and the step-by-step analysis of the NRIs data.
-    Requirements.txt: Lists the Python libraries and their versions required to run the code.

     nris_report: A brief report on the data analysis